This tutorial covers 3 methods you can use to fix playback issues in Adobe Premiere Pro.

 This is related to not reading part of the mp4 file during import.
 If the file type is changed to .dif instead of .mp4, this will cause Premiere to read it correctly.

-Click Use .dif to finish changing the suffix.
-Then import this file into Premiere.
+- Click Use .dif to finish changing the suffix.

 Are you having trouble accessing Adobe apps?